 - Understaffing: Nursing homes are notoriously understaffed.
 As a result, workers have more patients and less time to get their jobs done.
 They also may be faced with performing heavy physical tasks, such as shifting patients, alone.

 If you’ve been injured while working in an Ohio nursing home, let the proven workers’ compensation attorneys at Heller, Maas, Moro & Magill Co., LPA, review your case.
 Obtaining maximum workers’ compensation benefits can help prevent financial hardships while you recover.

-Top Injuries and Illnesses Among Nursing Home Workers
+What are the Top Injuries and Illnesses Among Nursing Home Workers?

 Nursing home workers suffer a wide variety of job injuries, including: